ajcr/rolling/README.md

 ## Installation

-There are no external library dependencies for running this module.

-The module is tested with Python 3.5 and above, and Python 3.4 is also known to work.
-Python 2 is not currently supported.

-You can install it using `pip install rolling`.
+You can install the latest release of the module using `pip install rolling`

-Alternatively, you can install from source:
+Alternatively, you can install from source on GitHub to include the very latest changes.
+For example:

 ```
 git clone https://github.com/ajcr/rolling.git
 cd rolling/
 pip install .
 ```

+There are no external library dependencies for running this module.

+The module is tested with Python 3.5 and above, and Python 3.4 is also known to work.
+Python 2 is not currently supported.

 If you want to run the tests you'll need to install [pytest](https://docs.pytest.org/en/latest/).
 Once done, just run `pytest` from the base directory.

 ## Quickstart